Getting Halal Certificate

 1. The company should read the Halal Assurance System (HAS) and make sure that the materials, the product, and the production process meet HAS.

-2. Prepare all the documents needed to register your Halal application and give them to us, thus Cekindo team will assist you to get your Halal certificate.
+2. Prepare all the documents needed to register your Halal application and give them to us, thus, our team will assist you in getting your Halal certificate.

-4. Once the product meet all the requirements stated in HAS and pass all the laboratory tests, The company will receive a Halal certificate and a HAS Implementation Status/HAS Certificate.
-Company will acquire The HAS Certificate only if the company has obtained 3 times “A” level HAS Implementation Status.
+4. Once the product meets all the requirements stated in HAS and passes all the laboratory tests, The company will receive a Halal certificate and a HAS Implementation Status/HAS Certificate.
+The company will acquire The HAS Certificate only if the company has obtained 3 times “A” level HAS Implementation Status.

-It is highly important for the companies not to name their products with something that can associate to Haram things or practices that forbid by Islamic precept.
-Also, the package should not contain characters, symbol, and illustration that imitate the Haram products.
+It is highly important for companies not to name their products with something associated with Haram things or practices forbidden by Islamic precepts.
+Also, the package should not contain characters, symbols, and illustrations that imitate the Haram products.

 • Food and beverages: October 17, 2019 – October 17, 2024